xeaone/element/README.md

 			- `url: String` (default: window.location.href)
 			- `error: Function` The Error Handler
 				- `result: Object`
-					- `statusCode: Number` The xhr.status.
+					- `statusCode: Number` The xhr.status
-					- `statusText: String` The xhr.statusText.
+					- `statusText: String` The xhr.statusText
-					- `xhr: Object` The xhr used for the request.
+					- `xhr: Object` The xhr used for the request
-					- `opt: Object` The options used for the request.
+					- `opt: Object` The options used for the request
-					- `data: Object|String` The response transformed by resonseType.
+					- `data: Object|String` The response transformed by resonseType
 			- `success: Function` The Success handler
 				- `result: Object`
-					- `statusCode: Number` The xhr.status.
+					- `statusCode: Number` The xhr.status
-					- `statusText: String` The xhr.statusText.
+					- `statusText: String` The xhr.statusText
-					- `xhr: Object` The xhr used for the request.
+					- `xhr: Object` The xhr used for the request
-					- `opt: Object` The options used for the request.
+					- `opt: Object` The options used for the request
-					- `data: Object|String` The response transformed by resonseType.
+					- `data: Object|String` The response transformed by resonseType
-			- `data: Object` If method is GET than data is concatenated to the url as parameters.
+			- `data: Object` If method is GET than data is concatenated to the url as parameters
-			- `type: String` A shortcut for setting the contentType, acceptType, and responseType.
-Example setting the value to 'json' will set the `contentType=application/json, text/json, text/plain`, `acceptType=application/json, text/json, text/plain`, and `responseType=json`.
+			- `type: String` A shortcut for setting the contentType, acceptType, and responseType
-			- `contentType: String` The header Content-Type of the data being posted to the server. (default: text)
+			- `contentType: String` (default: text) The header Content-Type of the data being posted to the server
 				- `*` Any string
 				- `xml` 'text/xml; charset=utf-8'
 				- `text` 'text/text; charset=utf-8'
 				- `html` 'text/html; charset=utf-8'
 				- `json` 'application/json; charset=utf-8'
 				- `js` 'application/javascript; charset=utf-8'
-			- `acceptType: String` The header Accept type to expect from the server. (default: text)
+			- `acceptType: String` (default: text) The header Accept type to expect from the server
 				- `*` Any string
 				- `xml` 'text/xml; charset=utf-8'
 				- `text` 'text/text; charset=utf-8'
 				- `html` 'text/html; charset=utf-8'
 				- `json` 'application/json; charset=utf-8'
 				- `js` 'application/javascript; charset=utf-8'
-			- `responseType: String` [XMLHttpRequest.responseType](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/responseType).
-Added json support for non supported browsers.
-Blob support for older browsers is still needed. (default: text)
+			- `responseType: String` (default: text) Blob support for older browsers is still needed
 				- `*` Any string
 				- `arraybuffer`
 				- `document`
 				- `blob`
 				- `json`
 				- `text`
-			- `mimeType: String` Override the MIME type of the response.
+			- `mimeType: String` Override the MIME type of the response
-			- `headers: Object` A Map of String to be directly applied to the the XHR header.
+			- `headers: Object` A Map of String to be directly applied to the the XHR header
+- `setup: Function`
+	- `options: Object` Accepts the above options

 ### Oxe.global
 A global object for you.